Aleks-02/odin-recipes/README.md

-This project is a basic basic recipe website.
+This project is a basic recipe website.
 I have learned to use html tags for: lists, paragraphs, images, links, fonts, headers and basic file structure.